I-M-Iqbal/I-M-Iqbal.github.io/content/blog/What-is-a-proscribed-organisation.md

 ### Example 2: potential proscription of Palestine Action:

-With regard to the potential proscription of Palestine Action, they are a direct action protest group most famous for breaking into arms factories that produce arms that are being sent to Israel, who are using them to in the Occupied Palestinian Territories, and for throwing red paint at banks such as Barclays who have financial ties to arms companies who sell weapons to Israel.[^14]
+With regard to the potential proscription of Palestine Action, they are most famous for breaking into arms factories that produce arms that are being sent to Israel, who are using them to in the Occupied Palestinian Territories, and for throwing red paint at organisations such as Barclays who have financial ties to arms companies who sell weapons to Israel.[^14]

 Regardless of whether you agree with their actions, proscribing protest groups thereby making it illegal to participate in their protests, wear symbols associated with them or express support for the forms of direct action they take, as a person might believe you are encouraging support for them, is an extreme step for a democratic state to take.
 Amnesty UK has highlighted the risks to the right to protest posed by this ban.[^15]